District Projects

 The Olympic Valley Fuel Reduction Project is part of California Climate Investments, a statewide program that puts billions of Cap-and-Trade dollars to work reducing GHG emissions, strengthening the economy, and improving public health and the environment- particularly in disadvantaged communities.
 The Cap-and-Trade program also creates a financial incentive for industries to invest in clean technologies and develop innovative ways to reduce pollution.
 California Climate Investments projects include affordable housing, renewable energy, public transportation, zero-emission vehicles, environmental restoration, more sustainable agriculture, recycling, and much more.
 At least 35 percent of these investments are located within and benefiting residents of disadvantaged communities, low-income communities, and low-income households across California.
 For more information, visit the California Climate Investments website at: www.caclimateinvestments.ca.gov

-OV-3: Roadside Wildfire Safety – IN PROGRESS
+OV-3: Roadside Wildfire Safety – COMPLETE

 A fuels reduction project surrounding the perimeter of homes, buildings, and other structures in the valley.
 In the event of an encroaching fire, this will provide the community an additional layer of safety on top of individual lot maintenance.
 This buffer would be constructed through a combination of hand cut piling and burning, chipping and mechanical thinning.
 In 2023 the District received a grant from the Tahoe Truckee Community Foundation (TTCF) and the California Department of Forestry and Fire Protection’s Wildfire Resilience Program (CAL FIRE) to complete layout, design, and CEQA compliance for a minimum 150-foot wide fuel break surrounding the perimeter of residential properties, buildings, and other structures in the valley on private parcels greater than 3 acres totaling approximately 100-acres.
 The Truckee Tahoe Airport District has generously provided $400,000 and TTCF/CAL FIRE has provided $350,000 of implementation funding for the project.
 To learn more about the project please review past Board Reports including the July, 2023 Board Exhibit F-2, the June, 2023 Board Exhibit F-15, and August, 2024 F-5.